wclr/watchalive/README.md

         },
         clients: {
             badge: true, // show badge on client (NOT IMPLEMENTED, badge always shown)
+            reload: false, // if clients should be reloaded on change events
+            console: false, // should console be intercepted on clients
             allowMessages: true, // show custom message (NOT IMPLEMENTED)
             sendData: false // send changed files data to client }